arnoks/accessTest/README.md

 **add keyfile to the authentication agent**

-> Note: The agent will ask for the pass phrase if the key-file is protiected using a passphrase
+> Note: The agent will ask for the passphrase if the key-file is protected using a passphrase

     $ ssh-add id_rsa